Work

 Model which size

 Including information about what size the model in the photo is wearing can be very helpful as a point of reference to help customers understand how the item might fit on them.
 A great place to put this information is as a caption on the photo in the image gallery.
+ORIGIN USA includes these sizing labels as captions with select images of their denim products.
+By providing information about the model’s physical stature and showing how products fit on that model, customers can gauge how clothes fit on different body types.

 Compare and contrast